FlorianLudwig/code-owl/README.md

 How?
 ----
-Shockingly simple: Instead of matching string I match tokens generated from [pygemnts](http://pygments.org/).
+The first approach was matching tokens generated from [pygemnts](http://pygments.org/).
+Which works remarkable well.
+But to support a little more semantics I am going for AST-based matching.
+This does bloat the simple code and I loose the language neutrality I had but it provides solution for the corner cases that actually matter.

 TODO
 ----